Barfly (film): Plot

 However, things become acrimonious between Henry and Wanda when Henry discovers that Wanda has slept with Eddie.
 After he chastises her for it, Wanda beats Henry with her purse, knocking him unconscious.
 Later, a detective following Henry sees him covered in blood and calls 911.
 Two paramedics arrive and are unfazed by Henry's being covered in blood, telling him not to waste their time.
 Wanda returns later, and the two apologize to one another.
-Later that night, Wanda claims to be dying in bed, seeing angels.
-Henry calls 911 and the same two paramedics arrive, much to his surprise, and they claim Wanda is just drunk and "too fat."
+That night, Wanda claims to be dying in bed, seeing angels.
+Henry calls 911 and the same paramedics arrive, much to his surprise, and claim Wanda is just drunk and "too fat."

-After Wanda leaves to look for a job the next morning, Henry is tracked down by Tully Sorenson, a wealthy female book publisher, who has been impressed with his writing and is interested in publishing some of his work.
+After Wanda leaves to look for a job the next morning, Henry is tracked down by Tully Sorenson, a wealthy book publisher who has been impressed with his writing and is interested in publishing some of his work.
 She finds him through the detective she has hired.
 Knowing Henry is destitute, Tully pays him an "advance" of $500.
 Henry then breaks into another apartment after hearing a man abusing his wife.
 After the man threatens to cut his wife's throat, he and Henry get into an altercation which results in the man being stabbed.
 Henry scrambles out of the apartment building and goes for a drive in L.A. with Tully.
 At one point, he rams a car where a man and woman are making out while the light is green.
-Tully tells him he was immature and reckless in his response.
-She then takes him back to her home where, after drinks, the two sleep together.
+Tully says he was immature and reckless in his response.
+She then takes him back to her home where, after drinks, the two have sex.

 At first, Henry is impressed with the promise of wealth and security, including an endless supply of booze that working for Tully could provide.
-However, he begins to realize that he is uncomfortable being involved with Tully, romantically or professionally, because of class differences, telling her that she is "trapped in a cage with golden bars".
-Henry determines he must leave, that returning to his life of destitution and alcoholism is the only truth he knows.
+However, he begins to realize that he is uncomfortable being involved with Tully, romantically or professionally, because of class differences, saying that she is "trapped in a cage with golden bars".
+Henry determines he must leave.

-After leaving Tully's house, Henry returns to his usual bar and to Wanda.
-Henry buys drinks for all of his "friends" at the bar.
-Eddie suspects Henry has no money and is itching for a fight, so he tells Henry that he owes him $40 for the drinks.
 To Eddie's surprise, Henry pays with some of the advance he received from Tully and sarcastically leaves a tip for Eddie, saying "Buy a drink on me."
-Tully heads out to see if she can change his mind, and finds him at the bar where a drunken, jealous Wanda proceeds to beat her up.
+Tully heads out to see if she can change his mind and finds him at the bar where a drunken, jealous Wanda proceeds to beat her up.
 When Henry does not intercede, Tully realizes that Henry does not care about her and does not want her help.
-So she leaves the bar and gives up on publishing his work, realizing that her pursuit of him was futile.
+So she leaves the bar and gives up on publishing his work.